-The rainy season is officially upon us and is expected to last until November.
+The rainy season is officially upon us and is expected to last the next few months.
 During this period, we can expect varying levels of rainfall throughout the country.
 Although a welcomed change from the sun, the rainy season does bring with it some concerns for motor vehicles.
 It is important that as a driver, your motor vehicle is mechanically sound so that you and your loved ones remain safe while driving.

 1. Avoid skidding, check your tyres – Tyres can be counted as your vehicle’s shoes and the same way shoes with worn soles give you less traction when you walk, worn tyres will give you less traction on the road, particularly wet roads during the rainy season.
 Your tyres are designed to run on any surface, wet or dry and they do this by displacing the water throughout the treads.
 If your tyres are worn and the treads are not visible, you should consider replacing them immediately and avoid driving your vehicle until this has been done.

 2. Clean headlights are bright headlights – Headlights are not only used to provide illumination during the nighttime, but in rainy conditions as well.
 Intense rainfall can reduce driving visibility considerably and prevent you from seeing ahead, as well as prevent other drivers from seeing your vehicle.

 If your headlights appear dull and the external glass looks opaque, consider having them professionally polished and restored.
 Dull/opaque headlights provide very dim light, and this can reduce your visibility when driving through heavy rainfall or through darkness.